Programs > Brochure

 |Program Group:||International Internship Program|

 About: Fundacion Salud por Derecho --Right to Health Foundation is a human rights organization focused on defending the right to health.
 Through political advocacy, awareness-raising and social mobilization, in Spain and at the European and global levels, they work so that all people are able to exercise their right to health in a real and comprehensive way.
 Their work is organized around three lines of action: promoting more and better health R&D in an innovative system that is need-driven and that ensures access to biomedical products; contributing to achieving universal access to prevention, treatment for care for HIV/AIDS; and promoting the creation of a global social health protection framework that ensures all people have access to quality basic health services.
-Specific projects include: the Catalytic Project; the Working Group on Health, Access and Innovation and the resources mobilization for the Global Fund.
+Specific projects include: the Catalytic Project; the Working Group on Health, Access and Innovation and the resources mobilization for the Global Fund or the Robin Hood Tax Campaign.

 - Catalytic project for access to medicines and improved medical R&D - Access to medicine is a fundamental part of the right to health.
 Yet, 2 billion people do not have access to essential medicine.
 Everything starts with research.
 The current R&D model shows weaknesses and its structural limitations have become more visible, leading to a biomedical innovation system that is more and more costly yet less productive.
 To address these issues, Salud por Derecho designed and launched in 2013 the Catalytic Project.
 Unique in its methodology and lines of action, this project aims to contribute to the fulfillment of the right to health, understanding that essential parts of this fundamental right are access to treatment as well as the right to enjoy the benefits of scientific progress and its applications.
 They use both a top-down and bottom-up approaches to mobilize policy makers and the scientific community to address major shortfalls in the current biomedical innovation system, and its negative effects on access to medicines in impoverished and developed countries.
 Their purpose is to promote a debate, introduce changes in policies and develop best practices to guide biomedical R&D towards a need-driven system rather than maximizing economic profits.
 The IIP intern on this project will monitor news, journals, and reports relevant to the project's topic, support the implementation of the Catalytic Checklist for medical R&D with relevant partners and committees, and will participate and support the contribution of Salud por Derecho.